nsacyber/WALKOFF/docs/workflow.rst

 .. image:: ../docs/images/user_creation1.PNG

 * From this page, click on the ``create user`` button.
-Fill in the desired username, password, and role tier for this account and click ``Add User`` to oomplete your user creation.
+Fill in the desired username, password, and role tier for this account and click ``Add User`` to complete your user creation.

 .. image:: ../docs/images/user_creation2.PNG